The Ultimate Blog Post Checklist

 You want your blog post to rank well, and there are several measures to make that happen.
 To start, you’ll need to determine the primary keyword you’re trying to rank for with the blog post.
 Place the keyword in the title and within the body of the post itself.

 There are a variety of keyword research tools you can use to gain deep insights on the terms you’re trying to rank for.
-These tools can also show you what type of content already exists for that particular keyword, which can help you sculpt and optimize your blog post.
+Some of the best blogging tools can also show you what type of content already exists for that particular keyword, which can help you sculpt and optimize your blog post.

 4. Create an eye-catching title

 The content you’ve written can be informative and engrossing, but few people will read it if your title is lifeless and dull.
-That’s why it’s incredibly important to create catchy blog post titles.
-Make sure that your title is catchy, descriptive, and incorporates a keyword.
+When thinking about how to write catchy blog titles, it is incredibly important to make sure that your title is enticing, descriptive, and incorporates a keyword.
 Keep in mind, though, that overpromising with your title and underdelivering with your content is 100% clickbait, which is not a good practice for your business blog.

 5. Give credit to sources